mongodb/mongodb-kubernetes-operator/docs/deploy-configure.md

 To define a custom role:

-1. Add the following fields to the MongoDB resource definition:
+1. Add the following fields to the MongoDBCommunity resource definition:

    | Key | Type | Description | Required? |
    |----|----|----|----|